 Be Cautious with this Company…

-Yowza is a small company located in Florida that used to be at the top of our recommendation lists.
+Yowza was a small company located in Florida that used to be at the top of our recommendation lists.
 However, lately, we’ve noticed some troubling things from Yowza.
-It seems like the company isn’t what it used to be and we no longer feel confident in recommending their products.
+It seems like the company wasn’t what it used to be and we no longer felt confident in recommending their products.
+Now, it seems, they’ve gone completely OUT OF BUSINESS.
 You’d be better off going with a more stable brand like NordicTrack, ProForm, Sole, or Bowflex.

 Yowza Miami – $2,799